thamoui/js-cookie-clicker/README.md

 - CERN Particle Clicker: http://orteil.dashnet.org/cookieclicker/

 ## Step 1: basic structure
-Make HTML / CSS / JS basic structure.
-In HTML, put a button with a "click" and identifying a div with an ID "display", whose initial value is 0.
+Make the HTML / CSS / JS basic structure.
+In HTML, put a `button` with a "click" and identifying a `div` with an ID `display`, whose initial value is `0`.

 ## Step 2: prepare the JS
-Prepare the head JS variables that allow us to manipulate our button and our div.
-We will also need a variable that we score 0 reinitialised.
+Prepare the head JS variables that allow us to manipulate our `button` and our `div`.
+We will also need a `score` variable that we score initialised to `0`.

 ## Step 3: increase the score
-When you click the button, increase the variable score of 1, and then display it in the score display div.
+When you click the button, increase the variable `score` of `1`, and then display it in the score display `div`.

 ## Step 4: multiplier preparation
-Add a button with the ID multiply.
-Preparing variable next to the display and the button in the JS.
-Maintain a click counter (the variable multiplier will be called and will be set to 1) this button.
-The function associated with the click multiplier will be called augmenterMultiplicateur.
+Add a button with the ID `multiply`.
+Preparing next variable to the display the button in JS.
+Maintain a click counter (the variable `multiplier` will be called and will be set to `1`).
+The `function` associated with the click multiplier will be called `augmenterMultiplicateur`.

 ## Step 5: using the multiplier
-Making the score increase via the click the first button is more than 1 but the value of the multiplier.
-For example, if I clicked once on the multiplier button, each click on the first button now add 2 instead of 1.
+Making the score increase via the click the first button is more than `1` but the value of the multiplier.
+For example, if I clicked once on the multiplier button, each click on the first button now add `2` instead of `1`.

 ## Step 6: multiplying the price
 The multiplier allows you to gain score faster.
 It should not be free!
 Make click on the button multiplier decreases by 50 your score.